Writing Dialogue Resources For Novelists on Writer’s Fun Zone

 *Solution: Use a new line for each speaker.
 Put action and dialogue tags with each quote.

-(This above lesson excerpted from one of our lessons in the Group Coaching Program for Genre Novelists.)
+(This above lesson excerpted from one of our lessons in the Group Mastermind Program for Science Fiction and Fantasy Novelists.)

 More WFZ Posts on Writing Dialogue